alt2177/alt2177.github.io/_pages/projects.md

 author_profile: true
 ---

 Here you will find a variety of projects I've worked on in the past.
-They cover a wide variety of work, everything from machine learning to software engineering to data science.
+They cover a wide variety of work, everything from machine learning to software engineering to business analytics.

 {% include base_path %}